Is your daily caffeine hit ruining your sleep?

 • a rise in body temperature.

-If you’re pregnant, Better Health Channel recommends that you limit your caffeine intake at 200mg per day or less, or avoid it altogether.
+If you’re pregnant, it's recommended you limit your caffeine intake at 200mg per day or less, or avoid it altogether.

-For children under 12, small doses of caffeine in chocolate and chocolate-based drinks may be okay as a treat, though the Better Health Channel recommends that they should limit their intake of caffeine and avoid energy drinks.
+For children under 12, small doses of caffeine in chocolate and chocolate-based drinks may be okay as a treat, but it's recommended to limit their intake of caffeine and avoid energy drinks.

 Teens should also limit caffeine intake, as they could be more susceptible than adults to caffeine-related symptoms.